Ask a Librarian

 University of Texas School of Nursing Students, 1973

 By Matt Richardson, Archivist and Special Collections Librarian Did you set a New Year’s Resolution to finally organize your closet or garage?
 Well, that’s pretty much what your friendly neighborhood MHC archivists have been up to with our digitized images.
-The McGovern Historical Center has accumulated a pretty good assortment of scanned images over the years. […]
+The McGovern Historical Center has accumulated a pretty good assortment of scanned images over the years.… Continue Reading Digitized TMC Photographs Now Online […]

 Read More…